 3. Storytelling Requires Trust.

 Your entire storytelling ability and strategy relies on trust.
-If there is one step you put into practice, this is it.
-Because innovation is only apparent to the innovator.
-The Peep Laja-process assumes if the idea or solution isn’t quickly apparent, it must be invalid.
+If there is one step you put into practice, this is it—innovation is only apparent to the innovator.
+Some executives assume if the idea or solution isn’t quickly apparent, it must be invalid.
+This is a dangerous view to hold.

 Think back to the famous examples of innovators who pleaded with investors, only to be laughed out of offices.
 We’ve all heard the same stories of the record label who refused the Beatles, the investors who ignored Steve Jobs, or the publishers who refused Tim Ferris’ book.